 Resident Hall Recycling

 For Baker, Bonin, Coronna, and Huger Halls, recycling zones are located in the trash room on each floor of the dormitory.
-As a resident, you are responsible for emptying your Geaux R.E.D. bag into the recycling containers as you do for your trash.
+As a resident, you are responsible for emptying your recyclables into the green recycling containers as you do for your trash in blue landfil containers.
 If you have larger items that need to be recycled, please place them inside the first floor trash room next to the recycling bins.